Teaching Assistant: Patrick Mooney

 I am available after lecture, during my office hours, and by email to answer questions that you may have about any of these requirements.
 I do not perform

 pre-evaluations of drafts, but would be happy to discuss specific questions, talk about outlines, or help you with issues that arise as you go through the writing process.
-Please realize that I am likely to receive many emails shortly before the paper is due, and that (although I will respond as quickly as possible) it is unwise to email me at the absolute last minute and expect an immediate reply.
+Please realize that I am likely to receive many emails shortly before each paper is due, and that (although I will respond as quickly as possible) it is unwise to email me at the absolute last minute and expect an immediate reply.

 The grade that your paper receives is based on which of the following categories best describe it:

 A-range papers: Papers in this range provide a genuine illumination of both the broader issues of the course and the specific text or texts with which they engage by (among other things) providing a nuanced reading of those texts.
-Rather than simply instantiating an argument from lecture in another format, an A-range paper takes interpretive risks and demonstrates a payoff for those risks.
+Rather than simply instantiating an argument from lecture or section in another format, an A-range paper takes interpretive risks and demonstrates a payoff for those risks.

 A+: In addition to displaying all of the virtues of an A paper, an A+ paper is wonderful in every imaginable way.

 A: Answers the question fully by providing a nuanced reading of the text(s) involved and articulating a solid understanding of them.
-An A paper goes beyond the interpretations articulated in lecture to make a contribution to "our" understanding of the topic as a whole.
+An A paper goes beyond the interpretations articulated in lecture and section to make a contribution to "our" understanding of the topic as a whole.
 An A paper will anticipate and head off potential major objections to its interpretation of the text in such a way as to convince the reader that its textual interpretation is solid and reasonable in addition to being perceptive.
 Grammatical and usage errors are nonexistent, or very very very close (and, if they exist, are minor: they do not affect the reader's ability to understand and appreciate any aspect of the paper).
 The paper conforms in all ways to the MLA standard for academic papers in the humanities, or deviates only rarely, and only on genuinely tiny matters.

 A-: Answers the question fully.
 Demonstrates a solid understanding of the text(s) involved and their relationship to the major thematic issues of the course.
 Provides a genuine contribution in the manner of an A paper, although it often does not fully resolve all of the difficulties involved.
-Still, an A- paper demonstrates a solid, perceptive, non-trivial illumination of genuine issues in relation to the assignment and the broader themes with which the course is concerned.
+Still, an A- paper demonstrates a solid, perceptive, non-trivial illumination of genuine issues in relation to its topic and the broader themes with which the course is concerned.
 Grammar and usage errors, if any, are very rare and do not impede the reader's ability to appreciate the argument in any way.
 Conforms in all substantial ways to the MLA standard for academic papers.

 B-range papers: Papers in this range illustrate that the writer has a generally firm understanding of the ideas and texts involved in the paper, and is able to put together an argument supporting his/her ideas, but may not fully articulate that argument in a comprehensive and entirely satisfying way, or may not be digging deep enough into the material to provide genuine illumination in the manner of an A-range paper.
 In some cases, the paper-writer may be confused on some relatively minor point(s) of interpretation or relevance.
 Grammar, mechanics, and structure are generally good, but may show occasional minor problems.